-|The Supply Side of Health Care April 15, 2014 - There is a common assertion that health care is over one-sixth of the economy, but this conclusion is based only on a measure of health care demand.
-It is much more difficult to identify a corresponding ratio in terms of value added and employment.
-Our work reconciles information about the supply and demand sides of the national health sector.
-We link the National Health Expenditure Accounts to domestic production and imports, value added, and employment.|
+|The Supply Side of Health Care April 15, 2014 - A common assertion is that health care is over one-sixth of the economy, but this claim is based only on a measure of health care demand.
+Our work reconciles information about the supply and demand sides by linking the National Health Expenditure Accounts to domestic production and imports, value added, and employment.|

 |A complete listing of recent news is available.|